yugabyte/yugabyte-db/docs/content/latest/explore/ysql-language-features/pg-extensions.md

 This page describes the PostgreSQL extensions supported by YugabyteDB.
 These extensions can either be pre-bundled or may require installation:

-* **Pre-bundled extensions:** These are extensions that are included in the standard YugabyteDB distribution and can be enabled in YSQL by running the [`CREATE EXTENSION`](../../../api/ysql/the-sql-language/statements/ddl_create_extension) statement.
+* **Pre-bundled extensions:** These are extensions that are included in the standard YugabyteDB distribution and can be enabled in YSQL by running the [`CREATE EXTENSION`](../../../api/ysql/the-sql-language/statements/ddl_create_extension/) statement.
-* **Extensions requiring installation:** Other extensions have to be installed manually before they can be enabled with the [`CREATE EXTENSION`](../../../api/ysql/the-sql-language/statements/ddl_create_extension) statement.
-Refer [how to install an extension?](#installing-an-extension)
+* **Extensions requiring installation:** Other extensions have to be installed manually before they can be enabled with the [`CREATE EXTENSION`](../../../api/ysql/the-sql-language/statements/ddl_create_extension/) statement.
+Refer to [how to install an extension](#installing-an-extension).

 ## PostgreSQL extensions supported by YugabyteDB
 For information about using a specific extension, see the documentation link in one of the tables below.